THE BASIC FACTS YOU NEED TO KNOW ABOUT NATURAL GAS

-for the comparative ratings of top brands and selection recommendations.
+for the comparative ratings of top brands.
 Note that most manufacturers do not include a starting battery, which you have to buy separately.
-Also note that many residential NG models are actually bi-fuel: they can also run on propane after a simple DYI adjustment.
-They are usually advertised by their propane wattage, which is slightly higher.
-Our 2015 rating chart provides the numbers for NG, which are lower.
+Also note that many residential NG models are usually bi-fuel: they can also run on propane after a simple DYI adjustment.
+Such models are usually advertised by their propane wattage, which may be slightly higher than wattage on natural gas.
+Our 2022 rating chart below provides the numbers for NG.

 ||Briggs & Stratton